-Mount the main power terminal block in a junction box or on a bulkhead adjacent to the feed pump module.
+Mount the main power terminals on a bulkhead adjacent to the feed pump module.
 Make sure that this is a dry location well above bilge level and not subject to water spray.

 Route the control cable through the boat to the MPC display location.
 Be careful not to damage the connector.
 Plug this into the back of the control.